maxwellkg/active-force/README.md

 # active-force

+Rails-like syntax for interacting with data stored on the SFDC platform

      ,-----.,--.                  ,--. ,---.   ,--.,------.  ,------.
     '  .--./|  | ,---. ,--.,--. ,-|  || o   \  |  ||  .-.  \ |  .---'
     |  |    |  || .-. ||  ||  |' .-. |`..'  |  |  ||  |  \  :|  `--,